COGS18/COGS18.github.io/assets/intro/syllabus.md

 Weeks 8-10 of Coding Lab are completely *optional*.
 That said, these are really great times to work on your final project and to discuss your final project with instructional staff.
 Nothing will be submitted the final three weeks of coding lab, but you are *strongly* encouraged to login to zoom during your discussion time to brainstorm, work on, and get project-related questions answered.

-Note: You should be signed up for a section for which you can attend.
-However, if you are unable to attend the section for which you are signed up, you are free to attend a different section any given week than the one in which you're assigned.
-Note that this policy could change if too many people are attending one section each week.
-We intentionally have section capped at 35 people so that students can get help from their TAs and IAs during this time, especially now that we'll be remote this quarter.
+Note: You should be signed up for a CodingLab for which you can attend.
+However, if you are unable to attend the CodingLab for which you are signed up, you are free to attend a different CodingLab any given week than the one in which you're assigned.
+Note that this policy could change if too many people are attending one CodingLab each week.
+We intentionally have CodingLab capped at 35 people so that students can get help from their TAs and IAs during this time, especially now that we'll be remote this quarter.

 ### Assignments (35\%)